December 18, 2017

 Faculty Catherine Fang shares insights from her product management career in Silicon Valley.

 At top tech companies throughout Silicon Valley and worldwide, product management has become critical to the innovation process.
 A hybrid role, product managers lead cross-disciplinary teams in developing, designing, and launching products into the marketplace.

 At the Integrated Innovation Institute, our graduates tend to gravitate toward -- and excel at -- product management (PM) positions, due to their cross-training in engineering, business and design.

-In order to land this coveted role, employers put applicants through an extensive and grueling interview process.
+In order to land this coveted role, employers put applicants through an extensive interview process.
 Recently, iii faculty member Catherine Fang presented to students of our Product Management Club on how to ace the interview and get the offer.

 The Key to Landing a Product Management Role

 Fang knows the ins and outs of the PM interview not only from working in the role herself but also from her experience on the other side of the table as an employer.
 Before joining our team at CMU Silicon Valley, she spent 18 years working in the software industry, serving in global or senior product manager roles at top companies including Yahoo, LinkedIn, BlueKai (acquired by Oracle).
 At each of these companies, she also served on their hiring committees.

 "In addition to my regular duties, I interviewed candidates for product management roles on a daily basis for more than eight years," Fang explains.
 "After conducting thousands of interviews, I learned a lot about what companies are looking for in product managers and how candidates can make a great first impression."

 Fang has observed that companies approach hiring talent just like they approach innovating their next software product: by using data and formulaic patterns to test the resiliency and performance of the applicant pool.
 At a recent PM Club meeting, she shared her unique insight, presenting her advice within four major themes: